MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Here, watch checks for file creation(modification) in /data/web/public_data/bulletins/alphanumeric (concatenating the baseDir and relative path of the source url to obtain the directory path).
 If the file SACN32_CWAO_123456 is being created in that directory, watch calculates its checksum.
-It then builds a post message, logs into broker.com as user 'guest'
+It then builds a notification message, logs into broker.com as user 'guest'

 A subscriber can download the created/modified file http://dd.weather.gc.ca/bulletins/alphanumeric/SACN32_CWAO_123456 using http without authentication on dd.weather.gc.ca.